madoar/angular-archwizard/README.md

 ### \[wizardStepTitle\]
 Sometimes it's not enough to define a title with the `stepTitle` attribute in `<wizard-step>` and `<wizard-completion-step>`.
 One example for such a case is, if the title should be written in another font.
-Another example would be if it's desired that the title should be choosen depending on the available width of your screen or window.
+Another example would be if it's desired that the title should be chosen depending on the available width of your screen or window.
 In such cases you may want to specify the html for the title of a wizard step yourself.
 This can be achieved by using the `[wizardStepTitle]` directive inside a wizard step on a `ng-template` component.